HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/APIToCountWCMItems.md

    }
 ```

+!!!Note
-Note: see the javadoc for Interface DocumentTypes to see a list of all available DocumentTypes that could be counted in this manner.
+    See the Javadoc for interface `DocumentTypes` to see a list of all available `DocumentTypes` that could be counted in this manner.